↑ TOP SHOP NOW ↓

 A-frame bird houses are appropriately named for a type of design that is shaped like the letter "A." The two basic sides of the roof are connected at the top by a roof ridge, and then slope downward on both sides at an angle all the way to the ground.
 Basically, the overall shape forms a triangle and is recognized as a classic "A Frame."

 This particular model is designed to look like a traditional A-frame structure for birds.
 The traditional a-frame shape is very recognizable because of its overall "A shape" from top to bottom.
 We've added a few extra features that make it stand out a bit.
-This unique approach to the a-frame decor includes a horizontal landing perch, contoured patio, wood rails, seated chimney, offset shingles, roof ridge and custom rear window.
+This unique approach to the a-frame decor includes a horizontal landing perch, contoured patio, wood rails, seated chimney, offset shingles, roof ridge, and custom rear window.
 Viewing the baby birds is easy through a rear viewing door with two swivel hinges.

-The A-frame body is built with a special emphasis on one particular detail that sets them apart - the shape is like the letter "A." This makes up the recognizable a-frame design which is a popular choice amoung outdoor enthusiasts.
+The A-frame body is built with a special emphasis on one particular detail that sets them apart - the shape is like the letter "A." This makes up the recognizable a-frame design which is a popular choice among outdoor enthusiasts.

 Materials